Kabadadaari: Plot

 When they follow the goon, it leads them to a resort.
 In a park near the resort, Ranjan recognizes a place where the car was originally burnt.
 Inside the resort, a political leader is giving a speech, and Shakthi gets a call from Kumar to meet him.
 Kumar tells him that before Ramya was an actress, she used to be a dancer who danced for criminals.
 One person had a deep connection with Ramya.
 He was Minjur Ranganathan, the upcoming Chief Minister.
 Meanwhile, Ranjan discovers that the Resort belongs to Minjur Ranganathan.
 Shakthi goes to inspect Minjur's old home to find more evidence.
 He finds holy Christian objects hidden in a high shelf.
 This confuses Shakthi because Minjur is a Hindu.
 He tells Ranjan, who goes to Minjur's campaign.
 He notices that Minjur looks like Fernandez, Suresh's old driver.
 In front of the crowd, he shouts "Fernandez" to which Minjur looks awkwardly at Ranjan.
 He gets scared and tells his goons to abduct him.
 Ranjan tells Shakthi everything, and then he is taken.
 Minjur explains to Ranjan that he found out that Suresh was holding a treasure worth 80 lakhs in his department, so he kills Sampath.
 And, just to make sure he gets away with the money, he plans to kill Suresh too.
 He tells Rayadu about his plan, but he doesn't tell him about Sampath.
 He tells Rayadu to put sleeping pills in the family's food, so they can make a run.
 But, what Rayadu doesn't know is that the pills are poisoned.
 The whole family dies, and Rayadu threatens to tell the police about what Fernandez did.
 However, the bag containing the pills had Rayadu's fingerprints, so he would also get in trouble.
-Fernandez takes their dead bodies in his car, burries them, and burns the car.
+Fernandez takes their dead bodies in his car, buries them, and burns the car.
 He takes the jewelry and becomes rich.
 To make sure no one got suspicious, he changed his identity into Minjur Ranganathan.